optikfluffel/wigbi/readme.md

 You can either download Wigbi from the web or project site.
 A full release contains the following files and folders:

-**Mandatory** - this folder is the only one required to run Wigbi:

 	* wigbi/		All folders/files that are needed to use Wigbi

-**Optional** - these plugin files can be added to wigbi/plugins:

 	* plugins/		Fully working, basic Wigbi data and UI plugins

-**Optional** - these files will help you get started with Wigbi MVC:

 	* controllers/	A controller base class and default controller
 	* views/		A default index view and a default master page